Doula Services

 Daytime Postpartum Care

 Daytime shifts are 4+ hours, and provide care for the whole family as needed.
-I provide non-judgmental care that respects each family's cultural and personal values.
-My role is to be a calm presence that supports rather than disrupts.
+We provide non-judgmental care that respects each family's cultural and personal values.
+Our role is to be a calm presence that supports rather than disrupts.

 A family can choose to integrate as few or as many of the care options listed below.